In recent years, the world has witnessed several milestone

 counterfeit goods on an e-commerce site or the distribution of a

-controlling intellectual property infringement has improved.
+monitoring and controlling intellectual property infringement are

 The traditional view of the IT sector is that the internet has